katiehuangx/Transition-into-Data-Analytics/README.md

 # How to Create a Portfolio on GitHub

-I wrote a guide which you can check out [here](https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md)!
+Looking to showcase your coding projects and skills to potential employers or clients?
+Creating a portfolio on GitHub is a great way to do so.
+Check out this guide on how to create a portfolio on GitHub: https://github.com/katiehuangx/How-to-Create-a-GitHub-Portfolio/blob/main/README.md

-Here's my [portfolio](https://github.com/katiehuangx/Portfolio-Guide/blob/main/README.md) for your reference.
-I haven't update it for some time, but you can refer to the structure of the portfolio.
+You can also refer to my [portfolio](https://github.com/katiehuangx/Portfolio-Guide/blob/main/README.md) for inspiration on structure and content.

 ***

-If you like this repo, give me a 🌟!
+If you find this guide helpful, give me a 🌟!
-_(click on the Star button on the top right of this page)_
+_(simply click on the Star button on the top right of this page)_